Weddell Seal Science

 • Subscribe

-The purpose of this blog is to document some of the Weddell seal science field work in Antarctica by the Montana State University Weddell seal research team.
+The purpose of this blog is to document some of the Weddell seal population project work in Antarctica by the Montana State University Weddell seal research team.

-Co-Principal Investigators for this research project are Robert Garrott and Jay Rotella, professors in the Department of Ecology at Montana State University, and Don Siniff, professor emeritus at the University of Minnesota.
+Co-Principal Investigators for this research project are Jay Rotella and Robert Garrott, professors in the Department of Ecology at Montana State University, and Don Siniff, professor emeritus at the University of Minnesota.

 The Weddell seal research project is funded by the National Science Foundation through the United States Antarctic Program.

-For more information on the project and the work of the research team, please visit our website at WeddellSealScience.com.
+For more information on the project and the work of the research team, please visit our public outreach website at WeddellSealScience.com.

-For questions and/or feedback regarding this blog, please contact webmaster and field videographer Mary Lynn Price.
+For questions and/or feedback regarding this blog, please contact project video and multimedia producer, Mary Lynn Price.

 Pages